The Darkie’s Bed

 ‘Of course not,’ he replied with the fury of a warm bull in a shop of chilled porcelain.

-She stopped suddenly as the oak doors flew wide open and Raymond the Butler scuttled in, his crab-like form struggling against the shined teak flooring.
+She stopped suddenly as the oak doors flew wide open again as they so often did (it was the hinges) and Raymond the Butler scuttled in, his crab-like form struggling against the shined teak flooring.

 ‘MILADY, MILADY!
 Sorry tah see yah got company but yah must hurry!
 There’s been a break-in at tah stables.’